basedlsg/Orange-ID-Template/README.md

 Edit the `defaultSettings` object in `client/src/components/login-dialog.tsx` to customize the login panel appearance.

+For more detailed documentation on Orange ID integration, features and styling options, see the [official example repository](https://github.com/Bedrock-Org/bedrock-passport-example).

 ### Analytics Tracking

 The template includes Google Tag Manager by default.
 You can replace the existing GTM-5SVVB3WM ID with your own GTM ID if needed: